pysat/pysat/docs/roadmap.rst

 variety of orbit types are supported, each of which maps to a method looking for a particular signal in the data to trigger upon.
 However, the current variety of orbit types is insufficient to address community needs.
-The underlying class is capable of iterating over a wider variety conditions though this type of functionality is not currently available to users.
+The underlying class is capable of iterating over a wider variety of conditions though this type of functionality is not currently available to users.
 Improving access to this area enables generalized real-time data pagination based upon custom user supplied conditions.
 Ensuring good performance under a variety of conditions